AMD-OSX/AMD_Vanilla/README.md

 Make sure to ****enable**** this quirk or the system ****won't boot****.

-This quirks provides the kernel with the CPU frequencies for macOS to boo
+This quirks provides the kernel with the CPU frequencies for macOS to boot